ianfab/fairyground/README.md

 The following steps (_**Installation**_ and _**Run Application**_) show the process to install a development environment.

-If you want a one-click-to-run version, you can download the executables in the [Latest Build Actions](https://github.com/ianfab/fairyground/actions/workflows/ci.yml) section. (requires logging in to github)
+If you want a one-click-to-run version, you can download the executables in the [Latest Build Actions](https://github.com/ianfab/fairyground/actions/workflows/ci.yml?query=event%3Apush+event%3Aworkflow_dispatch) section.
+(Requires logging in to GitHub)

 ### ◎ Installation